EugeneZmeuk/questdb.io/docs/reference/sql/latest-on.md

 | Cash         | 2019-06-30T23:59:54.000000Z | 2             |
 | Card         | 2019-06-30T23:59:56.000000Z | 1             |

-The above query returns the latest value within each timeseries stored in the table.
-Those timeseries are determined based on the column(s) specified in the `PARTITION BY` part of the `LATEST ON` clause.
-In our example those timeseries are represented by different payment types.
+The above query returns the latest value within each time series stored in the table.
+Those time series are determined based on the column(s) specified in the `PARTITION BY` part of the `LATEST ON` clause.
+In our example those time series are represented by different payment types.
 Then the column used in the `LATEST ON` part of the clause stands for the designated timestamp column for the table.
-This allows the database to find the latest value within each of the timeseries.
+This allows the database to find the latest value within each of the time series.

 The below sections will demonstrate other ways to use the `LATEST ON` clause.